RosettaMLBootCamp2025/HW1-setup-verification/README.md

 ### PyRosetta Installation Issues

 If PyRosetta fails to install:
-1. Verify the RosettaCommons channel is configured: `conda config --show channels`
+1. Make sure you're using the environment.yml file which includes the RosettaCommons channel
+2. Try creating the environment again with verbose output: `conda env create -f environment.yml --verbose`
-2. Try installing PyRosetta separately: `conda install -c https://conda.rosettacommons.org pyrosetta`
+3. If that fails, try installing PyRosetta separately: `conda install -c https://conda.rosettacommons.org pyrosetta`
-3. Check that you're using a compatible Python version (3.11 is specified in environment.yml)
+4. Check that you're using a compatible Python version (3.11 is specified in environment.yml)

 ### Import Errors